ccronje/libcarp-pitt-notes-exercises/_episodes/04-basic-functions-II.md

 ---
 ## Writing Transformations in GREL

-* Select the column on which you wish to perform a transformation and choose 'Edit cells->Transform…'
+* Select the column on which you wish to perform a transformation and choose `Edit cells->Transform…`
 * Note the box where you write the expression
 * Needs to be valid GREL (if you don't get a preview of the changed data it isn't GREL)